whitebeard02/EMP/README.md

 ## Disclaimer

 **This software is for research and educational purposes only.
 It is not FDA-approved and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for medical decisions.**

+---

+Built with ❤️ for the epilepsy community